supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 After it's done, you can find your app in the Apps section of the platform and run it in the Labeling Tool without running the code locally.
 The steps are the same as in the previous step, but this time we'll be launching the actual application.
 In this tutorial the app's name in config.json is `Video Labeling Tool template`, so we'll find it in the list and click `Run`.

 ## Summary
 In this tutorial, we've learned how to develop a custom app for the Video Labeling Tool.
 We've learned how to use the UI widgets, how to handle the events, how to read information from the event, how to validate the annotation and show the results in the table.
-We also learned how to use advanced debug mode and how to release the app and run it in Supervisely.
+We also learned how to use Integrated Debug Mode and how to release the app and run it in Supervisely.
 We hope that this tutorial was helpful for you and you'll be able to use it as a reference for your application.